-If you or your painter paints a room and you discover it’s not at all the color you expected it may not be due to poor color picking or a bad tinting job at the paint store.
+If you or your painter paints a room and you discover it’s not at all the color you expected it may not be due to poor color picking, poor coverage, or a bad tinting job at the paint store.
 You might be able to blame it on the light.

-After painting the interior of a house tan there was one wall in the living room that still looked green – the color that we were painting over.
+After spray painting the interior of a house in Richland in tan there was one wall in the living room that still looked green – the color that we were painting over.
 They insisted that wall needed another coat and I insisted we painted that wall just like we painted the rest of the house.
 Then I noticed a line on the wall where it was green above the line and tan below it.
 After getting my eyes down at that level I discovered I couldn’t see the lawn outside the window below that line and above it I could.
-The grass was definitely reflecting a green light into the room making the wall opposite the picture window greener than the rest of the house.
+The grass was definitely reflecting a green light onto the upper portion of the wall opposite the picture window making it greener than the rest of the house.

 Today I was toward the end of painting a complete interior and bought a five gallon bucket of off-white for the ceilings and a couple of closets that I thought had just a hint of gold in it, similar to the Sherwin-Williams Dover White.
 The owner hadn’t picked out a color for the ceiling other than “off white.”
 After painting a walk-in closet with this it turned out to be more than just a hint.
 It was blatantly gold.
 That gave me unwelcome thoughts of having to eat the cost of a five gallon bucket.
 I hoped I could blame it on the lighting.
 We tried a couple curly-cue fluorescent light bulbs in the closet knowing that incandescent bulbs give off a yellow light but the first one wasn’t much better.
 The second one however made the closet perfectly white.
 Apparently even some fluorescent bulbs give off a bit of a gold tint.

-Before taking the time to do a paint job over again, and finding the problem still persists, check out the lighting and see if that isn’t the culprit.
+If you’ve already painted, before taking the time to do a paint job over again, and finding the problem still persists, check out the lighting – both natural and artificial – and see if that isn’t the culprit.